 |Thursday||23.4.2020||16:45 - 20|

 Course content of part II: This course is an introduction to the empirical literature on asset pricing and investments.
 The primary focus will be on methodological issues and about the interpretation of econometric analysis as applied to financial hypotheses.
 It is assumed that students have had previous exposure to asset pricing theory and probability and statistics/econometrics.
 Please focus on the readings that are in bold.
 We will only cover material that has not already been covered in Part I of this course.

 Participants: Doctoral students in finance with preference given to doctoral students enrolled in GSF.
 The course is also open for KATAJA as well as FDPE students with sufficient background in finance and/or economics.
 In addition, the course is open for foreign doctoral students given that there is space in the course.

 The whole course for GSF students comprises 3 parts (examinations of part I and II, exercises, and a term paper).
+There will be a retake exam covering both parts of the course.
 The total points of the course are 100, and in order to pass the course one needs at least 40% of the points (i.e. 40 points).
-In addition, one has to get at least 40% of the points from the written exam.
-The empirical term paper is a compulsory part of the course.
+In addition, one has to get at least 40% of the points from both written exams or from the retake exam.
+The empirical term paper is a compulsory part of the course and the percentage requirement also concerns the term paper.
 The grading of the course will be based on

 - A written examination (80 % weight)